-Most commonly the symptoms of kennel cough are caused by a bacterial infection of Bordetella bronchiseptica, though a variety of other bacteria and pathogens can cause the symptoms we describe as kennel cough.
+Most commonly the symptoms of kennel cough are caused by a bacterial infection of Bordetella bronchiseptica.
+A variety of other bacteria and pathogens can cause the symptoms we describe as kennel cough too though.
 Examples can include canine distemper and canine adenovirus.

 Whatever the causes, whilst kennel cough both looks and sounds unpleasant, most dogs make a full and rapid recovery.
 It is those immunocompromised individuals like puppies and older dogs in which kennel cough can flare up, allowing other secondary infections to gain a hold.
 Here further veterinary care will most likely be required in order to return your pet to full health.

 In more extreme cases repeated coughing can lead to vomiting.
-In addition, in dogs with less effective immune systems the pathogen causing the initial problem may allow other less pleasant infections to take hold.
-In such situations pneumonia or fever may be encountered.
+Additionally, in dogs with less effective immune systems, the pathogen causing the initial problem may allow other less pleasant infections to take hold.
+In such situations, pneumonia or fever may be encountered.

 Due to the ease with which kennel cough can be transmitted many dog owners opt to vaccinate their pets.
-Doing so will build up resistance which can be highly effective.
+Doing so will build up a resistance that can be highly effective.

 In many cases when transporting your dog abroad it will be necessary to undergo kennel cough vaccinations if your pet has not previously been treated.